insooth/insooth.github.io/composition-function-objects.md

 */
 ```

-We have to either disable one of the branches of the mentioned `if` block to make the deduction succeed, or calculate the common type, then use its default constructor (that works for `std::optional` and leads to an object that does not contain a value).
+We have to either disable one of the branches of the mentioned `if` block to make the deduction succeed, or calculate the common type, then use its default constructor (e.g. for `std::optional` it leads to an object that does not contain a value).
 Following code snippet implements the mentioned technique:

 ```c++
 template<template<class...> class R, class F, class...
 As>